Cognism vs Scalelist

 ZoomInfo maintains its own compliance stack: ISO 27001, ISO 27701, SOC 2 Type II, TRUSTe GDPR and CCPA certifications, all renewed annually.
 ZoomInfo is also a registered data broker in California and Vermont.

 In 2025, ZoomInfo expanded international mobile coverage by 1.8 million numbers across six European markets, narrowing the gap Cognism had established.
-That said, Cognism's DNC coverage across 15 specific registries remains broader than what ZoomInfo has publicly documented.
+That said, Cognism's DNC coverage across 15 specific registries remains broader than what ZoomInfo has publicly documented for compliance-driven procurement processes.

 Scalelist wins on simplicity and price